 Engage and Educate

 The project will play an important role in encouraging sustainable planning initiatives through the engagement of community members.
 The project promotes the re-establishment of connections to areas of natural and historic significance.

 The project is educational, as it will provide an opportunity to engage in outdoor learning experiences and develop a genuine respect for healthy ecosystem processes.
-The Plant an Old Growth Forest Project offers the setting for educational programs that address sustainability issues such as climate control and will actively engage students in current initiatives that will have local and regional significance.
+The Old-Growth Forest Project offers the setting for educational programs that address sustainability issues such as climate control and will actively engage students in current initiatives that will have local and regional significance.